bordoley/reactive-js/packages/disposable/docs/interfaces/disposablelike.md

 • **isDisposed**: *boolean*

-Returns true if this resource has been disposed.
+`true` if this resource has been disposed, otherwise false

 ## Methods